near Aviemore & Inverness

 Strathnoon is positioned in Strathdearn on the River Findhorn, between Inverness (22 miles) and Aviemore (14 miles).

-The nearest village is Tomatin (6 miles away) which has a small convenience store staffed by extremely courteous and friendly people.
+The nearest village is Tomatin (6 miles away) where The Strathdearn community centre has a wonderful café and shop called The 3 Bridges.
+They serve homemade hot and cold meals, fresh coffee and have good WIFI, as well as a brilliant bakery.
+The shop has most things you might need for your stay at Strathnoon.
+It is staffed by an extremely courteous and friendly team.
 Shopping can also be obtained at Carrbridge (10 miles) and from supermarkets in Inverness.

 Tomatin is also home to one of the greatest and largest malt whisky distilleries in the whole of Scotland.
 There is a visitor centre and 10-year malts to try.
 Tomatin comes from the Gaelic meaning 'the hill of the Juniper bushes'.